 Pro Tip: November 1 is a national holiday in Rome, so everything except for the Colosseum and the Vatican Museums will be closed.

 Malta is a Mediterranean island brimming with history.
 And while the sea might beckon, there is so much to explore that in the warmer months it is just not possible to do it all without suffering from heatstroke.
-In November, however, the temperature is a balmy 70 degrees, which is perfect not only for sightseeing but also a dip in the water.
+In the fall, the temperature is a balmy 70 degrees, which is perfect not only for sightseeing but also a dip in the water similarly to visiting warm US cities in November.

 In Valletta, the ancient capital of Malta, head straight for Saint John’s Co-Cathedral.
 I have traveled a lot and visited many exquisite churches, but this is one of the most beautiful I have seen.
 Be prepared to spend an hour or more inside — it is truly awe-inspiring.

 Afterward, enjoy a relaxed harbor cruise, seeing all the fortifications from the sea while enjoying the warm weather, and then head to the forts themselves, taking time to climb up the ramparts.

-Pro Tip: The Three Palaces is a festival that takes place over the first 10 days of November in Malta, featuring concerts ranging from opera to jazz.
+Pro Tip: The Three Palaces is a festival that takes place between November 1 and 5 in 2023, featuring concerts ranging from opera to jazz.

 Prague is another gorgeous European city that is too popular for its own good.
 The ancient city, the castle, the cobbled streets, and the famous Charles Bridge get so overcrowded in the warmer months that it takes all the fun out of visiting.
 November temperatures range from 33 to 43 degrees, and the city gets around 4 hours of sunshine every day; it is chilly, but perfectly fine to walk around.

 Though the crowds are thin, there are plenty of special events and exhibitions on.
-One you shouldn’t miss is the Dali Enigma Exhibition, on until the end of December 2022.
+One you shouldn’t miss is the Don Giovanni at the Estates Theatre, where Mozart himself directed the world premiere of this opera in 1787.
+This is ongoing throughout November, until December 7, 2023.